-See step by step process that Companies should follow to help them prepare for a return to face-to-face activities on page 7.
+See step by step process that Companies should follow to help them prepare for re-opening on page 7.

 District Activities

 Where a District wishes to run an event or activity, please contact RoI HQ to ascertain the correct procedures to follow.